Was (horse)

-Was is an Irish Thoroughbred racehorse.
+Was is a retired Irish Thoroughbred racehorse and broodmare.
 She is best known for winning The Oaks on her third racecourse appearance.

 Background

-Was is a bay filly with a narrow white blaze and white socks on her hind feet, bred by the Lodge Park Stud in County Kilkenny, Ireland.
+Was is a bay broodmare with a narrow white blaze and white socks on her hind feet, bred by the Lodge Park Stud in County Kilkenny, Ireland.
 She was sired by the 2001 Epsom Derby winner Galileo out of the mare Alluring Park, a half-sister of the Derby winner New Approach.
 In October 2010, the filly was sent to the Tattersalls sales where she was bought for 1,200,000 guineas by the bloodstock agent Dermot "Demi" O'Byrne on behalf of John Magnier's Coolmore organisation.
 The price made her the most expensive European yearling of 2010.

 Racing career

 2011: two-year-old season

 Was first appeared on a racecourse in a maiden race at the Curragh on 7 August.
 Ridden by her trainer's son Joseph O'Brien, she won by two and a half lengths from her stable companion, Cabin, and ten other fillies.